-Eventually, the use lead strips for joining pieces of glass eclipsed other techniques for making windows.
-The technique for leading glass had been refined considerably by the ninth century at which time it had became what we would recognize today as the medium of “stained glass”.4 The earliest surviving examples are fragments from the Kloster Lorsch in Germany (9th century), the Head of Christ from Wissembourg in Alsace (9th c.) and the famous Five Prophets Windows in Augsburg Cathedral (late 11th C. or early 12th C.).
-The stained glass technique relies on thin “calmes” (strips of lead resembling tiny “I-beams”) to assemble pieces of glass into panels for windows.
-After preparing a design as a full-scale pattern called the “cartoon”, windows were built piece by piece, panel by panel.
+Eventually, the use lead strips for joining pieces of glass eclipsed other techniques for making glazed windows.
+The technique for assembling pieces of glass with lead had been refined considerably by the ninth century by which time it had became what we would recognize today as the medium of “stained glass”.4 The earliest surviving examples are fragments from the Kloster Lorsch in Germany (9th century), the Head of Christ from Wissembourg in Alsace (9th c.) and the famous Five Prophets Windows in Augsburg Cathedral (late 11th C. or early 12th C.).
+The stained glass technique relies on narrow lead “calmes” (strips resembling tiny “I-beams”) to join pieces of glass together.
+After preparing a design as a full-scale pattern called the “cartoon”, windows were built piece by piece.
 As each piece of glass was cut, it was connected to previous pieces by fitting the glass edges into the slotted sides of the calmes.
 When leading was complete, ends and intersections of the lead calmes were soldered together.
 Finally, the spaces between glass and lead were weatherproofed with caulk and the panel was scrubbed clean.
-The earliest caulking was made from a mixture that included house dust and linseed oil which added a characteristic soft-edged glow to Medieval and Gothic stained glass.5
+The earliest caulking was made from a mixture of gypsum plaster mixed house dust/lint and linseed oil which added a characteristic soft-edged glow to Medieval and Gothic stained glass.5

-As the design of stained glass became more sophisticated, it likely drew conceptually from other, older medieval art forms that anticipated its use of leading to hold pieces of glass together.
+As designs for stained glass became more detailed and intricate, they likely drew conceptually and aesthetically from older medieval art forms that anticipated the use of leading to hold pieces of glass together.
 In mosaics, the combination of brightly colored bits of glass and stone was already an old, familiar medium by the sixth century.
-The metal strips used by the cloisonné enameler to surround areas of color are most suggestive of lead lines.7 Illuminated manuscripts utilized intense color and intricate motifs that also likely influenced the newer medium.
+The metal strips used by the cloisonné enameler to surround areas of color are highly suggestive of lead lines.7 Illuminated manuscripts utilized intense color and intricate motifs that also likely influenced the newer medium.

 The earliest detailed description of stained glass by a practicing artist was set down by Theophilus about 1122 AD.
 His Latin text, referred to as either “Schedula diversaum artium” or “De diversis artibus” (“List of Various Arts” or “On Various Arts”) preserved technical knowledge of a range of media including stained glass.
 An English translation, “On Divers Arts” (Hawthorne, Smith; 1963)8, provides amusing excerpts from this unique account that remain insightful even today: